ml-jku/GINNs-Geometry-informed-Neural-Networks/README.md

 <img src="media/jeb_training.gif" width="600"/>

-You can finetune a jet engine bracked using the notebook [_quickstart_3d.ipynb](_quickstart_3d.ipynb).
+You can finetune a jet engine bracket using the notebook [_quickstart_3d.ipynb](_quickstart_3d.ipynb).
 The notebook only performs a few training iterations as training a single neural network to produce a shape from scratch takes around 15 hours on a Titan V GPU (12 GB RAM).
 For the jet engine bracket, we recommend to follow these steps:
-- First precompute and save points of the jet enging design problem.
+- First precompute and save points of the jet engine bracket design problem.
 This can be done by using the code in `/notebooks/mesh_to_samples.ipynb`.
 - Then use the `simjeb_cond_siren.yml` config.